xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 ## The Way to True Happiness

 Free yourself from the burdens of seeking happiness.
+Relax and live in the moment.

-Experience true happiness by living in the moment and embracing all of the comforts that are available to you right now.
+Experience true happiness by embracing all of the comforts that are available to you right now.

 [Being in the present enables us to fully experience everything that is around us.](https://time.com/collection/guide-to-happiness/4856944/secrets-happier-life/) Choosing to live in the present can alleviate anxiety, saving your valuable time and mental energy from being consumed by thoughts about the future.